-- Creating cohort models to support staff to complete CDA coursework and meet certification requirements - Partnering with institutions of higher education to develop programs designed to support staff in obtaining associate degrees, especially institutions that will award college credit for work experiences within the field - Leveraging high school CTE programs to provide aspiring teachers the opportunity to work as CDA certified teaching assistants and 4-year-old early childhood classrooms, by the school year 2023-2024.
+- Creating cohort models to support staff to complete CDA coursework and meet certification requirements - Partnering with institutions of higher education to develop programs designed to support staff in obtaining associate degrees, especially institutions that will award college credit for work experiences within the field - Leveraging high school CTE programs to provide aspiring teachers the opportunity to work as CDA certified teaching assistants

+In order to fully implement the Blueprint, GCPS will ensure that all instructional assistants either hold a Child Development Associate (CDA) or an Associate's Degree in our full day 3-year-old and 4-year-old early childhood classrooms, by the school year 2023-2024.
 GCPS has 5 instructional assistants who do not meet the Blueprint expectations that currently serve in our Pre-K classrooms.
-GCPS has partnered with Garrett College and Howard Community College to have the instructional assistants CDA complete in the fall of 2023.
+GCPS has partnered with Garrett College and Howard Community College to have the instructional assistant's CDA complete in the fall of 2023.
 This initiative is being funded through the Maryland LEADS Grow Your Own initiative.